 My teacher says it’s okay if I miss class to drive.

-NO. We absolutely do not allow students to miss academics.
-If you are getting credit for the class you have to be there.
+We do not allow students to miss academics.
+If you are getting credit for the class, you have to be there.

 I’m failing and have been assigned to ATC during my study hall.

 Your driving will be suspended until you get your grades up and are released from ATC.

 Will you pick me up or drop me off at home?

 Students will be picked up and dropped off at the school.
 Driving experiences are carefully planned routes to expose you to every situation we can find that will help you become a safe and risk-free driver.
 You are lucky to learn to drive here in the Upper Valley as there is a large variety of driving environments within minutes of the school.

 Wow.
 That was a lot of negative.
 Class is not that hard!

 Come to class, do your homework, practice with your parents.